 Emsella Vs. ThermiVa

-While both Emsella and ThermiVa are designed to support pelvic health, they approach the problem from different angles using different technologies.
+While both Emsella and ThermiVa are designed to support pelvic health, they approach the issue from different angles, utilizing distinct technologies.

 What Is ThermiVa?